Carl Linnaeus: Ennoblement

 Linnaeus felt Uppsala was too noisy and unhealthy, so he bought two farms in 1758: Hammarby and Sävja.
 The next year, he bought a neighbouring farm, Edeby.
 He spent the summers with his family at Hammarby; initially it only had a small one-storey house, but in 1762 a new, larger main building was added.
 In Hammarby, Linnaeus made a garden where he could grow plants that could not be grown in the Botanical Garden in Uppsala.
 He began constructing a museum on a hill behind Hammarby in 1766, where he moved his library and collection of plants.
 A fire that destroyed about one third of Uppsala and had threatened his residence there necessitated the move.

 Since the initial release of Systema Naturae in 1735, the book had been expanded and reprinted several times; the tenth edition was released in 1758.
 This edition established itself as the starting point for zoological nomenclature, the equivalent of Species Plantarum.

 The Swedish King Adolf Frederick granted Linnaeus nobility in 1757, but he was not ennobled until 1761.
 With his ennoblement, he took the name Carl von Linné (Latinised as Carolus a Linné), 'Linné' being a shortened and gallicised version of 'Linnæus', and the German nobiliary particle 'von' signifying his ennoblement.
 The noble family's coat of arms prominently features a twinflower, one of Linnaeus's favourite plants; it was given the scientific name Linnaea borealis in his honour by Gronovius.
-The shield in the coat of arms is divided into thirds: red, black and green for the three kingdoms of nature (animal, mineral and vegetable) in Linnaean classification; in the centre is an egg "to denote Nature, which is continued and perpetuated in ovo."
+The shield in the coat of arms is divided into thirds: red, black and green for the three kingdoms of nature (animal, mineral and vegetable) in Linnaean classification; in the centre is an egg "to denote Nature, which is continued and perpetuated in ovo".
 At the bottom is a phrase in Latin, borrowed from the Aeneid, which reads "Famam extendere factis": we extend our fame by our deeds.
 Linnaeus inscribed this personal motto in books that were given to him by friends.

 After his ennoblement, Linnaeus continued teaching and writing.
+In total, he presided at 186 PhD ceremonies, with many of the dissertations written by himself.
 His reputation had spread over the world, and he corresponded with many different people.
 For example, Catherine II of Russia sent him seeds from her country.
 He also corresponded with Giovanni Antonio Scopoli, "the Linnaeus of the Austrian Empire", who was a doctor and a botanist in Idrija, Duchy of Carniola (nowadays Slovenia).
 Scopoli communicated all of his research, findings, and descriptions (for example of the olm and the dormouse, two little animals hitherto unknown to Linnaeus).
 Linnaeus greatly respected Scopoli and showed great interest in his work.
 He named a solanaceous genus, Scopolia, the source of scopolamine, after him, but because of the great distance between them, they never met.